AMERICAN RABBIT HOUND ASSOCIATION

 2.

-jumped by a hound.
-Example: Hound A jumps the rabbit from his setup.
+rabbit is jumped by a hound.
+Example: Hound A jumps the rabbit from

-Even though Hound A did not bark on the track before he jumped the rabbit,
+his setup.
+Even though Hound A did not bark on the track before he jumped

-he is still awarded the strike points.
-In this situation the hound shall
+the rabbit, he is still awarded the strike points.
+In this situation the

-receive 10 strike points and 30 jump points even though he did not open
+hound shall receive 10 strike points and 30 jump points even though he did

 3.

-the judge does not have to jump the rabbit to receive his/her 10 strike
+struck by the judge does not have to jump the rabbit to receive his/her 10

-points, provided another hound jumps or produces the rabbit within the
+strike points, provided another hound jumps or produces the rabbit within

-allotted time of 3 minutes.
-Example: Hound A barks 3 or more times on
+the allotted time of 3 minutes.
+Example: Hound A barks 3 or more

-a track.
-Hound B harks in and barks and, in the judgment of the judge,
+times on a track.
+Hound B harks in and barks and, in the judgment of the

 4.